-A FAR control is proposed to manage the overall density allowable within sites and have a direct relationship to the preferred heights.
-The FARs were tested and refined in the Technical Report to ensure that they aligned with the suite of proposed built form controls.
+A FAR control is proposed for the majority of precincts within Preston Central.
+The FARs correspond to the preferred heights and were tested and refined in the Technical Reports.
+The testing demonstrated that there was sufficient alignment between the built form envelopes and the FAR controls.